BackofenLab/RNAProt/README.md

 ## Citation

-The RNAPRot paper is available at [GigaScience](https://doi.org/10.1093/gigascience/giab054).
+The RNAProt paper is available at [GigaScience](https://doi.org/10.1093/gigascience/giab054).
 Supplementary data including benchmark and training data sets can be downloaded from [Zenodo](http://doi.org/10.5281/zenodo.4647254).

 ## Table of contents